microsoft/CLOG/README.md

 # CLOG makes these claims:

 1. Code and tool assets need to be decoupled from bit encoders to preserve the code/tools assets as bit encoders are modified (as would happen as code moves between OS’s or projects)
 API abstractions not a sufficient solution to our problems, due to performance.
-Worse, API’s tend to create permanent couplings between code and backend telemetry pipelines due to couplings.
+Worse, API’s tend to create permanent couplings between code and tools due to those couplings.
 Clog argues a tool (and not a library) best solves the range of problems we face

 2. Event description(manifests), for purposes of tooling needs to be decoupled from description for human presentation (text files).
-For example diagtrack/wpa have different needs as compared to a human reading a log
+For example the [Windows Performance Analyzer (WPA)](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-analyzer) have different needs as compared to a human reading a log.

 # CLOG holds these claims by: